jgraichen/gurke/README.md

 gurke features/my_feature.feature
 ```

-If you append one or more line numbers - separated by dashes - only the scenarios defined around the given lines will be run:
+If you append one or more line numbers - separated by colons - only the scenarios defined around the given lines will be run:

 ```
 gurke features/my_feature.feature:14:34